jjclark1982/bitburner-scripts/hacking/README.md

 - maximum RAM used per operation
 - minimum time between effects

-We calculate the theoretical maximum profit with perfect scheduling, and the minimum profit with no possible scheduling conflicts.
-We implement an algorithm that can come within x% of theoretical maximum profit.
+We calculate the expected profit with no chance of scheduling conflicts (cf. Stalefish), and the theoretical maximum profit with perfect scheduling.
+We implement an algorithm that can operate within these bounds.

 ---